 "Quail have been studied for many years, and despite efforts to maintain populations, numbers continue to decline," Lopez said.
-"I think that many quail biologists would recognize that loss and/or changes in habitat quality are a signiful declines.
+"I think that many quail biologists would recognize that loss and/or changes in habitat quality are a significant driver in declines.
 But, very few studies have tried to quantify that at regional or landscape scales."